Category Archives: Natural Remedies & Homeopathy

 • Cola

-Stress lies behind many cases of indigestion.
-Keeping a record of your moods and the times when you feel stressed, rushed, anxious, worried, overworked or even uneasy can help you identify emotional triggers for your indigestion.
-Once you work out what situations trigger the problem, regularly undertaking activities such as meditation, yoga, qi gong, tai chi or relaxation exercises goes a long way towards reducing stress levels and the symptoms of indigestion.
+Stress often lies behind indigestion.
+Keeping a record of your moods and the times when you feel stressed, rushed, anxious, worried, overworked or even uneasy can help identify emotional triggers.
+Once you work out which situations trigger the problem, activities such as meditation, yoga, qi gong, tai chi or relaxation exercises can really help reduce associated stress levels and the symptoms of indigestion.

-While prevention is ideal it is not always possible.
+While prevention is ideal it’s not always possible.

-But you can make changes in your lifestyle that will help reduce symptoms:
+But there are lifestyle changes you can make that help reduce symptoms:

 • Avoid putting pressure on the stomach, avoid tight clothes.